ddofborg/mkv-to-mp4-srt/README.md

 - The video is not recompressed, just copied without quality loss.

-- I assume if there is not MP4 format in the MKV file, the video will still be extracted as `.mp4`.
-It's not tested.
+- (not tested) If there is no MP4 video in the MKV file, the video will still be extracted as `.mp4`, but will need a different player.